directus-labs/guest-authoring/directus-remix/index.md

 ```

-This query will retrieve the first 100 items (default), sorted by published date (descending order, which is latest first).
+The above query to Directus will retrieve the first 100 items (default), sorted by published date (descending order, which is latest first).
 It will only return the specific fields we request - `slug`, `title`, `published_date`, and the `name` from the related `author` item.

-Display the fetched data in HTML:
+Next, display the retrieved data in HTML:

 ```tsx
 export default function Blog() {